 Review the information session materials and submit your application

-You can expect an email to your @uw.edu email regarding the status of your application by 5 p.m.
-PST on Feb 17
+You can expect an email to your @uw.edu email regarding the status of your application.

-After your individual interview, you will receive an email by March 8 regarding the status of your application.
+After individual interviews are finished, you will receive an email to your @uw.edu account regarding the status of your application.

-If offered the role, you will have until March 15, 2021 to accept or decline the offer.
+If offered the role, you will have around 5 days to accept the offer.

-- What about your previous work or volunteer experience is most relevant to the Peer Adviser Position?
+- What about your previous work or volunteer experience is most relevant to the Peer Adviser position?
+Please provide an example of how your prior experiences prepared you to be a successful peer adviser.
+Max 500 words

 - HINT: This can be any work or volunteer experience (child care, retail, clubs, etc.) and does not need to be directly related to academic peer advising.